 These differences grew stronger because of the many wars between Denmark and Sweden, and their epic rivalry also had consequences on the Swedish language.

-For example, in the advent of the printing press, the Swedes took the opportunity to distinguish Swedish from Danish.
+For example, with the invention of the printing press, the Swedes took the opportunity to distinguish the Swedish language from Danish.
 At this time, it is believed that the Swedes were so appalled by the Danes that they wanted to distinguish themselves from them as much as possible.

 The Swedes intentionally changed aspects of their language to separate Swedish from Danish: they started using the vowels “å”, “ä”, and “ö” (as opposed to the Danish “å”, “æ”, and “ø”), and chose to use the spelling “ck” instead of the Danish “kk”.